-NAR’s Pending Home Sales Index Projects A Strong Winter Housing Market, Rising Prices For Buyers
+NAR’s Pending Home Sales Index Projects A Strong 2014 Housing Market, Rising Prices For Buyers

 The U.S. housing market recovery continues.
 From San Jose, California; to Detroit, Michigan; to Dade County, Florida, homes are going into contract at a furious unequaled since the early-part of last decade.

-Furthermore, home buyers appear to be looking past recently-rising U.S. mortgage rates.
-Despite a full percentage point increase in mortgage rates between May and June 2013, the number of home sale agreements eased only slightly.
+Furthermore, rising mortgage rates appear to have made just a small impact on home sales.
+Despite a full percentage point increase in mortgage rates from last year, the number of home sale agreements eased only slightly.

 Pending Home Sales Index : A Different Indicator Type